tom-on-the-internet/santa-cypher/README.md

 # Santa Cypher

-A silly encrypter that converts (poorly) between text and Santa laughing.
+A silly encoder that converts (poorly) between text and Santa laughing.

 ## Example